-COMSTOCK RESOURCES, INC.

-5005 LBJ Freeway Suite 1000 Dallas, Texas 75244
+COMSTOCK RESOURCES, INC. 5005 LBJ Freeway Suite 1000 Dallas, Texas 75244

 PROXY STATEMENT

 FOR

 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held June 23, 1999
+TO Be Held June 23, 1999

 The Board of Directors of Comstock Resources, Inc., a Nevada corporation (the "Company"), hereby solicits your proxy in the form enclosed for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Westin Hotel at the Galleria, 13340 Dallas Parkway, Dallas, Texas at 4:00 P.M., Dallas time, on June 23, 1999, or at any adjournment thereof.
 The expenses of this solicitation will be borne by the Company.
-Proxies may be solicited by mail, personal interview, telegram and telephone by directors, officers, employees and agents of the Company without compensation.
+Proxies may be solicited by mail, personal interview, telegram and telephone by directors, officers, employees and agents of the Company.
+The Company has retained Kissel Blake, a division of Shareholder Communications Corporation, to aid in the solicitation of proxies and to verify certain records related to the solicitations.
+Kissel Blake will receive a fee of \$6,500 as compensation for its services and reimbursement for its related out of pocket expenses.